espressomd/espresso/doc/sphinx/dg.rst

   * Define a structure holding the parameters (prefactors, etc.) of the interaction
   * Write functions for calculating force and energy, respectively.
   * Write a setter function, which takes the parameters of the interactions and stores them in the bonded interactions data structure
-  * Add calls to the force and energy calculatino functions to the force calculation in the integration loop as well as to energy and pressure/stress tensor analysis
+  * Add calls to the force and energy calculation functions to the force calculation in the integration loop as well as to energy and pressure/stress tensor analysis

 * Python interface

-  * Import the definition of the bond datastructure from the simulation core
+  * Import the definition of the bond data structure from the simulation core
   * Implement a class for the bonded interaction derived from the BondedInteraction base class

 Defining the data structure for the interaction